-Returning home form a long trip, we all like to look the most beautiful pictures of our adventures, or even show them to our friends.
+Returning home from a long trip, we all like to look at the most beautiful pictures of our adventures, or even show them to our friends.

 Unfortunately, simply using a smartphone or the most complex of photographic equipment, not always we are experienced photographers and mistakes are frequent.
 Relax, to everything there is a solution!

 Here are the most common mistakes made taking pictures (and how to avoid them!):

 Not have a point of interest

 Who or what we are photographing?
 What is our subject?
 All photography should strive towards a single element, which is what initially caught our attention and which should be exploited to the maximum;

 Not get close enough to the subject, which must first be focalized